-.
-We calculate our dollar-based gross retention rate as of a period end by starting with the ARR from the cohort of all license subscription customers as of 12 months prior to such period-end, or the Prior Period License ARR.
-We then deduct from the Prior Period License ARR any ARR from license subscription customers who are no longer customers as of the current period end, or the Current Period Remaining ARR.
-We then divide the total Current Period Remaining ARR by the total Prior Period License ARR to arrive at the point-in-time dollar-based gross retention rate.
-Because our dollar-based gross retention rate reflects only customer losses and does not reflect customer expansion or contraction, it demonstrates that the vast majority of our customers continue to use our platform and renew their licensed software.
+2020 and 2021, respectively.
+We calculate our dollar-based gross retention rate as of a period end by starting with the ARR from the cohort of all subscription customers as of 12 months prior to such period-end, or the Prior Period ARR.
+We then deduct from the Prior Period ARR any ARR from subscription customers as of are no longer customers as of the current period and, or the Current Period Remaining ARR.
+We then divide the total Current Period Remaining ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based gross retention rate.
+Because our dollar-based gross retention rate reflects only customer lossen ad does not reflect customer expansion or contraction, it demonstrates that the vast majority of our customers continue to use our platform and renew their licensed software.

 We believe these impressive retention rates demonstrate the stickiness of the product category we operate in and of our platform in particular.
-We intend to continue to invest in enhancing awareness of our brand and developing more products, features, and functionality, which we believe are important factors to achieve widespread adoption of our platform.
+We intend to continue to invest in enhancing awareness of our brand and developing more products, features, and functionality, which we believe are important factors to achieve wridespread adoption of our platform.
 Our ability to increase sales to existing customers will depend on a number of factors, including our customers' satisfaction with our solution, competition, pricing, and overall changes in our customers' spending levels.